umairahsan10/crm-backend/docs/COMMUNICATION_NOTIFICATIONS_API_DOCUMENTATION.md

 ## Overview

 The Notifications module provides a simple, privacy-focused notification system for the CRM.
-It allows employees to create, manage, and receive notifications while maintaining strict access controls.
+It allows employees to create, manage, and receive notifications while maintaining strict access controls. **NEW: Bulk notifications support for HR and department managers.**

 ### Key Features
 - **Privacy-First Design**: Employees can only see notifications sent to them or by them